-But I’m not here to demotivate you or kill your dream of becoming millionaire gangsta.
+But I’m not here to demotivate you or kill your dream of becoming a millionaire gangsta.
 We’re already enough emotionally injured knowing that both Santa and the Tooth fairy don’t exist.1 We don’t need another kick in the feelings.
-We need dreams, hopes and ways to achieve our ambitions.
+We need dreams, hopes, and ways to achieve our ambitions.
 But we don’t necessarily need goals.
 Here’s why:

 The Standard Way Of Setting Goals

 The next day, you force yourself for the transformation.
 From an alcohol-abusive slacker who eats pizza 3 times per day.
 You constrain yourself to workout 5 times per week, drink proteins and blindly follows online advice.
 Soon though, this sudden change becomes tiresome.